justinepocock/justinepocock.github.io/HR-type things/pay-reviews.md

   main:
     weight: 1
     parent: item_jLDZBHE
+    identifier: HR

 ---
 These happen yearly and we’ll communicate the outcome to you privately.